-Approximately 5.1% of the net proceeds from the Offer will be used to fund the capital expenditures for the expansion of our commissary operations.
+Approximately 4.9% of the net proceeds from the Offer will be used to fund the capital expenditures for the expansion of our commissary operations.
 BNF has secured the site of a new commissary under long-term lease.
-We intend to spend approximately ₱25 million for the construction of the structure, which will be for production and warehousing, and purchase of various equipment.
-FGI has recently acquired another potential commissary site in Cebu for ₱10 million.
-Proceeds from the Offer will be used to refinance the amount used for acquisition and we have budgeted another ₱15 million for the improvement of the existing structure on the site.
+We intend to spend approximately \$25\$ million for the construction of the structure, which will be for production and warehousing, and purchase of various equipment. \$15\$ million from the Offer proceeds will be used for the improvement of an existing structure in Cebu to serve as a potential commissary.